Phrytes/COVID19-European-Regions/README.md

 # COVID19-European-Regions

 ## UNDER CONSTRUCTION
 The goal of this project is to create a unified dataset for all regional data within Europe.
-EU countries will be split up into NUTS-regions.
-Other countries (UK, Switzerland) will need a different subdivision

 Try to run getData.py first, followed by Keys_NUTS_1_2_3_all_countries.py and see if it works.